What does nicotine prohibition mean for purchasers of vape liquids?

-Under this impending prohibition, Australians will no longer be able to import nicotine for their own personal use from 1 January 2021.
+Under this impending prohibition, Australians will no longer be able to import nicotine for their own personal use for vaping from 1 January 2021.
 Only doctors or medical suppliers will be able to import nicotine with licenses granted by the Department of Health and provide nicotine to Australians that hold a prescription for nicotine.

 If you attempt to personally import nicotine from 1 January 2021, the Australian Border Force (ABF) "will be obliged to send you a seizure letter giving you an opportunity to object to the seizure of the e-cigarettes.
 For example, a valid objection may be because they do not contain vaporiser nicotine.
 The government, through the TGA laboratories, may also test products that are suspected of containing nicotine."